daibeal/daibeal/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Aditya -->

 ## 🗞 &nbsp;Latest news

+##### Sat Jun 25 2022 - Data Science Bootcamp 🧭
+- I just started a Bootcamp in Data Analytics, Artificial Intelligence and Machine Learning by [Keepcoding](https://keepcoding.io/nuestros-bootcamps/full-stack-big-data-machine-learning-bootcamp/).
+It is a one year course thus I'll be presenting the final proyect around April.

 ##### Fri Jun 24 2022 - Moving to Sweden 🇸🇪
 - I will be in Stockholm for the next few months doing my [Erasmus exchange](https://erasmus-plus.ec.europa.eu) at [KTH Royal Institute of Technology](https://www.kth.se/en).
 ##### Fri Jan 01 2022 - Moving to Madrid 🇪🇸